Hardware vs. Software Encoders for Live Streaming: Your Options Explained [2025 Update]

 Teradek technology offers video and encoding solutions and is used around the world by professional and amateur broadcasters to capture and share content.

-TeraDek offers compact encoding hardware that is perfect for live streaming on the move.
+TeraDek offers compact encoding hardware called Prism that is perfect for live streaming on the move.
 Unlike many other hardware encoders on the market, their products are light and sleek.
 Some are built with portable chassis for exceptional remote location streaming experiences.

 Basic Functionality